glomadrian/transmutation/readme.md

 ## Creating Transmutator (Mapper)

-For a mapping beetewwn two Models you need to crate a transmutator (mapper) by extends AbstractTransmutator<Class from, Class to> and using @Transmutator in the mapper class.
+For a mapping between two Models you need to crate a transmutator (mapper) by extends AbstractTransmutator<Class from, Class to> and using @Transmutator in the mapper class.

-For instance you need to Map from BasicUser to BussinesUser, first create a Mapping class for this case
+For instance you need to Map from BasicUser to Employee, first create a Mapping class for this case

 ``` java